NEU-SNS/wehe-cmdline/README.md

 are throttling network traffic for certain apps or ports.
 Please see https://wehe.meddle.mobi/ for more details.

+There are two ways to run the code:

+1) Run the jar file (wehe-cmdline.jar)
+2) Build from source (use Java 11)

 ## About the Code

 * The code is based off of the Wehe [Android Client](https://github.com/NEU-SNS/wehe-android).